Just how healthy are your muscles and joints?

 You can visit our Get Active hub for some simple warm up exercises for any type of sport.

-Muscle cramps are strong, painful and involuntary contractions of the whole muscle.
-Muscle twitches, on the other hand, are not painful and normally occur in muscle fibres rather than the whole muscle.
+A muscle cramp is a strong, painful and involuntary muscle contraction of the whole muscle.
+Muscle twitches, on the other hand, are not painful and normally occur in muscle fibers rather than the whole muscle.

 Muscle twitching can last anywhere from a few minutes to a few weeks.
 Twitches that last any longer than this can be an indication of an underlying health condition and should be checked by a doctor.
 Usually, however, they are not a cause for concern.